 This plugin adds a simple "Search & Replace" function to the Markdown editor.

 A lot of users (myself included) have been looking for a way to search and replace text within Joplin, instead of relying on an external editor (such as VSCode).
-See
+See this forum post.

 I hope, this will be useful for some of you.
 I'd love to hear feedback, questions, and bug reports.